SimBoex/Power-BI-projects/Project#2/README.md

 - is possible to inspect the details of a single row element?

 ### 3. Visualization tools
-Differently from the first project, here i learnt how to use visualization fiters to give a dynamic view of different elements and allowing the users to inspect in more details the data.
+Differently from the first project, here i learnt how to use visualization fiters to give a dynamic view of different elements.